 - Hoop 2: North-west corner northwards

 - Hoop 5: Center-north northwards

 The balls then come back oppositely through each hoop as follows:

 - Hoop 4: South-east corner northwards

 - Rover: Center-south southwards

 Finally, a ball must hit a peg, a process known as “pegging out,” before being removed from the lawn.
 The goal is to be the first to pin both balls down.

 Let’s start with the sizes, which vary depending on the game.
 The size of your yard, of course, has the final say.
-Begin by choosing a location that is somewhat flat and devoid of obstacles.
-If you wish to add a challenge, though, this isn’t a hard-and-fast rule.
+So begin by choosing a somewhat flat location devoid of obstacles.
+If you wish to add a challenge, this isn’t a hard-and-fast rule.